A model of pseudo-Nambu-Goldstone dark matter with two complex scalars: The model

 \subsection{Stability of DM and gauge kinetic mixing}

 Since $a$ and $s_-$ have the odd charges under the exchange symmetry, the lighter one can be a stable particle without introducing any other symmetries.
-Therefore, as far as taking $m_{s_-}>m_\mr{DM}$, we have the stable pNG DM $a$.
-(Taking $m_{s_-}<m_\mr{DM}$ makes $s_-$ the main DM component, and hence the model is easily excluded by the direct detection experiments.)
+Therefore, as far as taking $m_{s_-}>m_\mr{DM}^{}$, we have the stable pNG DM $a$.
+Note that taking $m_{s_-}^{}<m_\mr{DM}^{}$ makes $s_-$ the main DM component, and hence the model effectively reduces to a model with one real DM $s_-$ and two real scalar mediators ($h$ and $h'$ defined above).
+Such a model is easily excluded by the direct detection experiments in most parameter space~\cite{Arcadi:2017kky,Arcadi:2019lka}.

 In contrast to the model in Ref.~\cite{Abe:2022mlc}, the dark CP symmetry is not required to stabilize the pNG DM, which allows the model to have the non-zero gauge kinetic mixing, $\sin \epsilon \neq 0$.
 It mixes the SM $U(1)_Y$ gauge field $Y_\mu$ and the dark gauge field $V_\mu$.
 It is convenient to introduce a new basis